-Uterine Fibroids is another condition we sometimes address within the uterus during surgery.
-Uterine fibroids, though one of the most common benign gynecologic conditions, impacts fertility in ways undescribed.
-Currently the recommendations are to excise fibroids when they are immediately below the endometrium (the inner lining of the uterus into which the embryo implants) or in a location where they are pushing on the uterine cavity and distorting it.
-If you were to have a fibroid in those location,we would usually recommend removing it.
+Fibroids are another condition we sometimes address within the uterus during surgery.
+Currently, the recommendations are to excise fibroids when they are immediately below the endometrium (the inner lining of the uterus into which the embryo implants) or in a location where they are pushing on the uterine cavity and distorting it.
+If you were to have a fibroid in those locations, we would usually recommend removing it.
 We may also recommend removing them if they are larger, as this may affect fertility and bleeding as well.
 However, they may increase the rate of adhesions, so the decision is always made based on size, symptoms and concerns about adhesions after surgery.

 Role of Medical Therapy: